Ex-BBC DJ Travis given suspended jail term for sex attack

 Travis had denied all the accusations, describing himself as a "big, hairy, cuddly bear" who was tactile but not a sexual predator.
 He accused the women of making up the claims to make money.

-"Whilst I'm relieved that I've been able to prove that I'm not a sexual predator, I'm mortified and I am really disappointed that I was convicted of one count," he told reporters on leaving court.

-"It's of little comfort to me that I was acquitted of so many others."

-Among his fans was Myanmar opposition leader and Nobel Peace Prize winner Suu Kyi, who singled out his weekly show on the BBC World Service for making her world "much more complete" during her 15 years under house arrest between 1989 and 2010.
+Among his fans was Nobel Peace Prize winner Suu Kyi, who singled out his weekly show on the BBC World Service for making her world "much more complete" during her 15 years under house arrest between 1989 and 2010.